-- b.
+- (1) Admission Requirements: See §15.2.4. - (2) Promotion - Promotion to each year is by Departmental recommendation.
+A grade point average of at least 6.0 is normally required. - b.
 A grade of 4.0 in a central subject may normally be allowed only once in a BFA student's program.
-Any subsequent ★3 or ★6 in which a grade of 4.0 is received must be repeated for BFA credit, or an alternative ★3 or ★6, approved by the Department, must be substituted. - Final-year requirements include a minimum GPA of 6.0 on the last ★27 taken toward the degree and departmental recommendation. - Students who are not recommended to continue in the program at the end of the first, second or third year of study must withdraw from the program.
-Such students may transfer to another program in the Faculty of Arts, except the BDes program, if they meet entrance and promotion requirements for such a program.
+Any subsequent $\star 3$ or $\star 6$ in which a grade of 4.0 is received must be repeated for BFA credit, or an alternative $\star 3$ or $\star 6$, approved by the Department, must be substituted. - c.
+Final-year requirements include a minimum GPA of 6.0 on the last \star 27 and departmental recommendation. - d.
+Students who are not recommended to continue in the program at the end of the first, second or third year of study must withdraw from the program.
+Such students may transfer to another program in the Faculty of Arts, except the BDes program if they meet entrance and promotion requirements for such a program.
 After transfer, all requirements for the new program must be completed.
-Readmission to the BFA (Art and Design) or BDes program will only be considered after completion of ★24 in coursework that will meet program requirements in one Fall/Winter with a GPA of 6.0 and a successful portfolio submission.
-Only one readmission to the BFA (Art and Design) or BDes program following a recommendation not to continue will be considered. - Students who fail to meet the final-year requirements for the program will be permitted to fulfil those requirements only with the approval of the Department and the Dean of Arts. - A Bachelor of Fine Arts program may be interrupted only with Departmental consent.
+Readmission to the BFA (Art and Design) or BDes program will only be considered after completion of ★24 in one Fall/Winter or Spring/Summer with a GPA of 6.0 in another program in the Faculty of Arts or elsewhere and a successful portfolio submission.
+Students who are readmitted to the BFA (Art and Design) or BDes program will be on probation for one year.
+Only one readmission to the BFA (Art and Design) or BDes program following a recommendation not to continue will be considered. - e.
+Students who fail to meet the final-year requirements for the program will be permitted to fulfil those requirements only with the approval of the Department and the Dean of Arts. - f.
+A Bachelor of Fine Arts program may be interrupted only with Departmental consent.